ComeAlongErica/lightroom-exposure-app/README.md

 - Experiment with using styled-components
 - Experiment with custom animations within React framework
 - Experiment with an animation library (react-spring)
+- Create an alert using react-spring notification and timing gradient
 - Have fun and make something beautiful!

 ![Lightroom Preview](images/lightroom-preview.png)